TranquilMarmot/YarnLoom/README.md

 ## Installing

-- TODO Visual Studio Code marketplace link
-- TODO Install from `.vsix` build artifacts
+This extension can be installed from the [Visual Studio Code Extension Marketplace](https://marketplace.visualstudio.com/items?itemName=TranquilMarmot.yarn-spinner-loom)

 ## Usage